canonical/edgex-checkbox-provider/README.md

 The [upstream repository](/../../) is hosted on Github; The tests run via the [Launchpad mirror](https://code.launchpad.net/checkbox-provider-edgex).

-When edgexfoundry snap is released to the latest/beta channel, the corresponding checkbox test will be triggered.
+When edgexfoundry snap is released to a $TRACK/beta channel, the corresponding checkbox test will be triggered.

 ## Usage
 ### Run tests using checkbox-edgexfoundry snap in isolation (recommend)